-- Ensure the enrollee provides a signature (wet or electronic) on the ISP to indicate informed consent, in addition to ensuring that the ISP includes signatures from all individuals and providers responsible for its implementation; As part of the consent process, members must consent to the following: - By signing this plan, I am indicating agreement with the bulleted statements listed here unless crossed through.
-I understand that I can cross through any statement with which I disagree. - My care manager helped me know what services are available. - I was informed of a range of providers in my community qualified to provides the service(s) included in my plan and freely chose the provider who will be providing the services/supports. - The plan includes the services/supports I need. - I participated in the development of this plan. - I understand that my care manager will be coordinating my care with the [Tailored Plan] network providers listed in this plan. - I understand that all services under the Innovations Waiver, including Residential Supports and Supported living, should be requested to the full extent of the individual's level of medical necessity; regardless of the individual's budgeting category. - I understand that services may be authorized in excess of the Individualized Budget. - Ensure enrollee completes Freedom of Choice statement in ISP annually; - Submit service authorization request to Tailored Plan for each service; and - Ensure that delivery of waiver services begins within 45 days of ISP approval. - Monitor ISP implementation and resolve or escalate issues as needed: - Complete monthly ISP monitoring checklist (e.g., waiver service utilization, provider choice, HCBS compliance setting, etc.); - Monitor at least quarterly to ensure that any restrictive interventions (including protective devices used for behavioral support) are written into the ISP and the Positive Behavior Support Plan; and - Notify Tailored Plan of LOC determination updates.
+- By signing this plan, I am indicating agreement with the bulleted statements listed here unless crossed through.
+I understand that I can cross through any statement with which I disagree. - My care manager helped me know what services are available. - I was informed of a range of providers in my community qualified to provides the service(s) included in my plan and freely chose the provider who will be providing the services/supports. - o The plan includes the services/supports I need. - o I participated in the development of this plan. - I understand that my care manager will be coordinating my care with the [Tailored Plan] network providers listed in this plan. - I understand that all services under the Innovations Waiver, including Residential Supports and Supported living, should be requested to the full extent of the individual's level of medical necessity; regardless of the individual's budgeting category. - I understand that services may be authorized in excess of the Individualized Budget. - Ensure enrollee completes Freedom of Choice statement in ISP annually; - Submit service authorization request to Tailored Plan for each service; and - Ensure that delivery of waiver services begins within 45 days of ISP approval. - Monitor ISP implementation and resolve or escalate issues as needed: - Complete monthly ISP monitoring checklist (e.g., waiver service utilization, provider choice, HCBS compliance setting, etc.); - Monitor at least quarterly to ensure that any restrictive interventions (including protective devices used for behavioral support) are written into the ISP and the Positive Behavior Support Plan; and - Notify Tailored Plan of LOC determination updates.